manyducksco/borf/packages/router/README.md

 # @woofjs/router

-Basic route matching for router-based libraries and apps.
+Basic route matching logic for libraries.
+Routing is baked into the core of `@woofjs/client` and `@woofjs/server`, so you don't need to install this if you're creating an app.

 ```js
 import { makeRouter } from "@woofjs/router";